AnmolYaseen01/Power-Bi/README.md

    - Multi-layered analytical approach, facilitating seamless transition from high-level overviews to granular data insights.
    - Empowers users to explore and understand healthcare data at various levels of detail.

-## Acknowledgments

-I would like to express my sincere gratitude to the PivotStats YouTube channel for providing invaluable insights and inspiration throughout the development of this project.
-The educational content on the channel played a pivotal role in shaping the direction and features of the Healthcare Data Analysis Dashboard.

 ## Purpose and Impact

 This initiative is not just a technical accomplishment; it represents a commitment to enhancing healthcare outcomes through data-driven insights.
 The dashboard serves as a valuable tool for various stakeholders, contributing to the convergence of health and technology.